udaydangore/my-first-repository/README.md

-# my-first-repository
-This is my first project on GitHub.
+# About my first project on GitHub.
+## Odin Project
+Made Simple Html web page about food recipes, also made seperate pages for every recipe.